xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 a + b + c = 1
 ```

-* The coefficients are not tuned separately for each model or dataset; they are part of the encoding specification and are set **before** any evaluation of Tension_INFL on the target data.
+* The coefficients are not tuned separately for each model or dataset; they are part of the encoding specification as described in Section 3.3.
 * For all `m` in the regular domain, we require:

 ```txt